Patching and Change Management in CISSP Domain 7: A Deep Dive

 The impact assessment drives the rest of the change management process, what degree of approvals are required, what level of testing and validation, who needs to be notified, etc.

-Or change management process needs to be flexible to address these different types of changes.
+The change management process needs to be flexible to address these different types of changes.

 Approval

 Ideally, we also want a flexible approval process.
-For minor changes, we may allow auto-approval, and at the other end the spectrum we may have changes that require multiple levels or approval from stakeholders across the organization and everything signed in triplicate
+For minor changes, we may allow auto-approval, and at the other end the spectrum we may have changes that require multiple levels or approval from stakeholders across the organization and everything signed in triplicate.

 Based on impact, severity, etc.